WESTERN USA FAMILY ADVENTURE HOLIDAY

 - When can we go?
 April to October

 - What is the minimum age?
-We would recommend a minimum age of 10 years due to the distances travelled on this trip.
-Please be prepared for some long days of driving.
+We would recommend a minimum age of 10 years for this trip as there are some long days of driving; our itineraries can be adapted, no problem, for families with younger children

 Western USA Adventure Holiday - Trip itinerary